digitaleseiten/jenkins_light/README.md

 Configuration
 =============

-There are two example.yml files in the root folder.
+There are three example.yml files in the root folder.
 One for Github and one for Jenkins.
-Enter in your information and rename them to <b>github_credentials.yml</b> and <b>jenkins_credentials.yml</b> respectivly
+Enter in your information and rename them to <b>github_credentials.yml</b>, <b>jenkins_credentials.yml</b>
+and <b>gmail_credentials.yml</b> respectively.
+(I am sure that i works for all other pop mail providers, but I only tried it out with gmail)

+NOTE: If you don't want to use the github or the gmail feature, then you can disable them in your github_credentials.yml and gmail_credentials.yml files.

 Starting
 =========